TH3xACE/SUDO_KILLER/README.rst

   * Display Timestamp (amount of time in minutes between instances of sudo before it will re-prompt for a password) was added.
   * Bug Correction
   * Detection CVE-2023-22809 was added
+  * Exploit for CVE-2023-22809 was added
+  * Video showing exploitation of CVE-2023-22809 was added

 =============
 Usage